|Skip Navigation Links|

 |Exit Print View|

 This section explains how to modify the configuration of IPv6-enabled interfaces on nodes that are hosts or servers.
-In most instances, you should use address autoconfiguration for IPv6-enabled interfaces, as explained in Stateless Autoconfiguration Overview.
+In most instances, you should use address autoconfiguration for IPv6-enabled interfaces.
 However, you can modify the IPv6 address of an interface, if necessary, as explained in the tasks of this section.

 You enable a temporary address in the /etc/inet/ndpd.conf file for one or more interfaces, if needed.
 However, unlike standard, autoconfigured IPv6 addresses, a temporary address consists of the 64-bit subnet prefix and a randomly generated 64-bit number.
 This random number becomes the interface ID segment of the IPv6 address.
 A link-local address is not generated with the temporary address as the interface ID.